Voronoi summation formula for the generalized divisor function $\sigma_{z}^{(k)}(n)$: Introduction

 One can extend Theorem \ref{Koshliakov} by letting $\a\to 0$ and $\b\to\infty$ but with the obvious need of putting further restrictions on $f$.
 This is, of course, permitted when $f(x)=e^{-xw}, x>0$, Re$(w)>0$, (because of the exponential decay), and results in Wigert's \eqref{wigertkeven} as a corollary. \\

 In this paper, we prove Vorono\"{\dotlessi} summation formulas for the generalized divisor function $\sigma_z^{(k)}(n)$ defined in \eqref{sigmakz}.
 We give two such formulas, one of which applies with a test function $f$ analytic in an interval $[\a, \b]$ (see Theorem \ref{Voronoi_Sigma_z} below), while the other is not truncated to any interval and can be applied with a test function belonging to the Schwartz class (see Theorem \ref{Gen_Voronoi_Sigmakz}).
 Thus, our first version of the Vorono\"{\dotlessi} summation formula is a generalization of Theorem \ref{Koshliakov} of Koshliakov.
-There are instances in Koshliakov's paper \cite{koshwigleningrad} where the results are but merely stated and not proved at all, for example, \cite[Equation (6)]{koshwigleningrad}.
+There are instances in Koshliakov's paper \cite{koshwigleningrad} where the results are but merely stated but not proved at all, for example, \cite[Equation (6)]{koshwigleningrad}.
 Our generalization of his Equation (6), which is given in Theorem \ref{H_z_sum of two_K_z}, rigorously proves his Theorem \ref{Koshliakov} given above as a special case of our Theorem \ref{Voronoi_Sigma_z}.
-As can be seen, the proof of Theorem \ref{H_z_sum of two_K_z} is quite non-trivial and requires the uniqueness theorem of the linear differential equations \cite[p.~21, Section 6]{coddington-levinson} along with properties of combinatorial objects such as the Stirling numbers of the second kind and the elementary symmetric polynomials.
+As can be seen, the proof of Theorem \ref{H_z_sum of two_K_z} is quite non-trivial and requires the theory of linear differential equations \cite[p.~21, Section 6]{coddington-levinson} along with properties of combinatorial objects such as the Stirling numbers of the second kind and the elementary symmetric polynomials.
 Also, we later derive \eqref{wigertkeven} as a special case of a more general result, namely, Corollary \ref{Wigert_gen_ for z=2m}.

-In addition to obtaining the Vorono\"{\dotlessi} summation formulas for $\sigma_z^{(k)}(n)$, this paper is equally devoted to developing the theories of the new special functions $H_z^{(k)}(x)$ and $K_z^{(k)}(x)$ that arise in this context and are defined in \eqref{defn_H_z^k} and \eqref{line integral_K_z} respectively.
+In addition to obtaining the Vorono\"{\dotlessi} summation formulas for $\sigma_z^{(k)}(n)$, this paper is equally devoted to developing the theories of the new special functions $H_z^{(k)}(x)$ and $K_z^{(k)}(x)$ which arise in this context and which are defined in \eqref{defn_H_z^k} and \eqref{line integral_K_z} respectively.
+While the functions $H_z^{(1)}(x)$ and $K_z^{(1)}(x)$ reduce to certain combinations of Bessel functions, for $k>1$, their theory transcends the well-known theory of Bessel functions.
+This certainly warrants their study.